Answer all the questions

 Topic: Genetics – Mutation

-A mutation is a sudden and permanent change in the DNA sequence or genetic makeup of an organism.
-Mutations can occur spontaneously or be induced by environmental factors such as radiation or chemicals.
+A mutation is a sudden change in the DNA (genetic material) of an organism.
+This change can happen by chance or because of things like radiation or chemicals.

 Explanation: